Input Tax Credit Rule 36(4) of CGST Rules.

 Practical Difficulties in Implementation:

-• Quarterly Return Filers: If in Case purchase is made from a registered person who has opted for Quarterly Filing of GSTR-1 will file their return on Quarterly Basis.
-Consequently, the Registered Recipient will not be able to take the Credit of Inputs for nearly 4 months in respect of such purchases and will have an adverse impact on Working Capital Requirements.
+• Quarterly Return Filers: If in a purchase is made from a registered person who has opted for Quarterly Filing of GSTR-1 will file their return every quarter.
+Consequently, the Registered Recipient will not be able to take the Credit of Inputs for nearly 4 months regarding such purchases and will hurt Working Capital Requirements.

 • Increased Burden of Reconciliation: After the introduction of Rule 36(4), taxpayers will have to incur extra Cost and Time in reconciling their Purchases with respective supplies as reported by the supplier.
 Now there can be various issues in this reconciliation which are as follows: